imanlab/cycleGAN_image2promp/README.md

 The strawberry is approached by a Franka Emika robotic arm, with an eye-on-hand Realsense camera.
 The camera takes a picture of the strawberry cluster, that is then feed to the deep model that performs the trajectory distribution prediction, from which a trajectory is sampled and executed.

 The dataset on which the model is trained is comprehensive of strawberry images and collected trajectories.
-You can read more about the collected dataset here: https://github.com/imanlab/Franka_datacollection_pipeline .
+You can read more about the collected dataset, and download it raw, here: https://github.com/imanlab/Franka_datacollection_pipeline .

 The trajectories are then converted to a ProMP weights distribution to which a Principal Component Analysis is applied, in order to reduce the dimensionality of the to-be-predicted data.